 Greetings Celtic Clans and Societies!

-Our Society is pleased to invite you to participate in the 17th Annual Mid-Maryland Celtic Festival (former Frederick Celtic Festival).
+Our Society is pleased to invite you to participate in the 18th Annual Mid-Maryland Celtic Festival.

-Directions: The Mt.
-Airy Fire Dept. Fairgrounds are just off Interstate 270.
-Exit at route 27 north and proceed about a mile then make a right turn on Twin Arch Road followed by an almost immediate right turn into the fairgrounds. https://midmarylandcelticfestival.com/directions/
+Directions: The festival is located just off Interstate 270.
+Exit at route 27 north and proceed about a mile then make a right turn on Twin Arch Road followed by an almost immediate right turn into the fairgrounds. http://www.midmarylandcelticfestival.com/directions/

 Parking: There is designated on-site parking for one vehicle per clan.
 You will receive one parking pass to display in your windscreen.
 There is additional close-by parking available for other Clansmen.
 There are a limited number of Handicapped spaces available so please note that on your registration form if needed.

 Parade of the Clans and Societies: Show off your Clan or Society tartan and banners in the Open Ceremony Parade and shout your motto or ‘war cry’ as you pass the announcer—even Clan Woof-Woof joins in to march onto the field for the Opening Ceremony.
-Clans will march on, circle the field, and march off.
+Clans will march on then march off the field.
 More details later.

 Best Clan Tent: Each year the Best Clan tent is selected and the Clan receives a most coveted prize.
 Will your Clan tent be the Best?

-2nd Annual Shortbread Competition: This was great fun last year so you will not want to miss it this year.
+3rd Annual Shortbread Competition: This was great fun last year with 25 entries so you will not want to miss it this year.
 Prizes and bragging rights!
 See our website for more information.

 Dogs: Your furry friends are permitted if they are on a leash, well behaved, and have tags validating they have had the required shots.
 Remember you must clean up after them.
 Doggie ‘poop’ bags are available.